RunboxScripts/RunboxDesktopIntegration/README.md

-# Runbox Webmail
+# Runbox Desktop Integration

-Open mailto links in Linux using Runbox Webmail.
+Open mailto links in Linux desktop using Runbox Webmail.

 ## How it works

-Clicking a mailto link anywhere in Linux forwards the link to `runbox-mailto.sh` to format the URL correctly, and opens the formatted Runbox Webmail URL in the default web browser.
+Clicking a mailto link anywhere in Linux forwards the link to the script `runbox-mailto` to format the URL correctly, and opens the formatted Runbox Webmail URL in the default web browser.

 ## Installation

-1. Put `runbox-mailto.sh` in `~/bin`.
+1. Put `runbox-mailto` in `~/bin`.
 This is the script that does the URL formatting.

 2. Put `Runbox Webmail.desktop` in `~/.local/share/applications`.
 This adds a custom application to open mailto links.